 Computer-aided translation (CAT) (C)-French 3200-M1-1CATCF

-The aim of the course is to broaden students’ knowledge in the area of selected, currently used computer-aided (or -assisted) translation programs (CAT tools: primarily MemoQ and SDL Trados), their architecture and particular components, and also developing students' translation skills using the capabilities of those programs.
+The aim of the course is to broaden students’ knowledge in the area of selected, currently used computer-aided (or -assisted) translation programs (CAT tools: primarily MemoQ and/or SDL Trados, Omega T), their architecture and particular components, and also developing students' translation skills using the capabilities of those programs.

 Direction of translation: C→A and (to a lesser extent) A→C.